 - Your WooCommerce Store sends the Order data back to QPilot including any tax that your WooCommerce Store requires

 - QPilot sends the complete Order details to the Payment Gateway associated with the Payment Method on the Scheduled Order

-- The Payment Gateway responds to QPilot with the result; basically a "Success" or "Declined" response.
+- The Payment Gateway responds to QPilot with the result: a "Success" or "Declined" response.

 - If the payment is successful, QPilot updates the Order in your WooCommerce Store with the payment details (for example: the gateway's Transaction Id) and the Order Status changes from "Pending Payment" to "Processing".
 The Scheduled Order status remains "Active" and the Scheduled Order data is updated to reflect a new Next Occurrence Date, cycle count and Lifetime Value (LTV).

 - In the case of "Authorize Only" transactions, the status is usually changed to "On Hold"

-- If the payment is unsuccessful (a "Decline" for example), QPilot will update the created WooCommerce order and origin Scheduled Order to a "Failed" status.
-The reason for the failure is recorded and communicated to the merchant in Autoship Cloud > Scheduled Orders and in Autoship Cloud > Dashboard.
-Your QPilot Site Contacts will also be notified via email.
+- If the payment is unsuccessful (a "Decline" for example), QPilot will update the created WooCommerce order and its Scheduled Order to a "Failed" status.
+The specific reason for the failure is recorded and automatically communicated to merchants via email.